-For the time-conscious and health-savvy, Ginafavoriteslist.com offers curated, nurse-approved products and ideas.
+For the time-conscious and health-savvy, Ginafavoriteslist.com offers well researched information on healthy living and delicious, nutritious, easy recipe ideas.
 Save time.
-Shop smart.
+Eat smart.
 Discover it here.

 Shield with sunblock!